 Your next priority is to choose which match to watch.
 Keep in mind that this is what your whole party will be based on, so it’s a crucial decision.

-The obvious route is to select a match that your country is playing in, however, for those football enthusiasts who’s countries did not qualify, going with either the final or semi-finals is always a safe bet.
-Bear in mind the time differences of the match viewings, no one wants to attend a party at dawn.
+The obvious route is to select a match that your country is playing in, however, for those football enthusiasts whose countries did not qualify, going with either the final or semi-finals is always a safe bet.
+Bear in mind the time differences between the match viewings, no one wants to attend a party at dawn.

 Use Zenkit’s bracket template to help with your decision.
 With team information and match times on display, it’s a handy tool for following the entire tournament.

 You can’t have a party without guests!
-Organize and confirm your invitation list as early as possible as that will not only give your guests enough notice, but it will also you give you enough time to start making arrangements for the party.
+Organize and confirm your invitation list as early as possible as that will not only give your guests enough notice but will also give you enough time to start making arrangements for the party.

 To keep track of it all, create an attendance list using Zenkit’s list view.
 A good tip is to change the label options from the default ‘To-do/Done’ to ‘TBC/Confirmed’ (or whatever else you’d like).
 To do this, click the Stage Properties, then rename of your choice, and then hit save.